7 useful tips on choosing a business name

 - This tendency could help you choose a business name that is authentic and relevant, yet still contribute to spoken ease and memorablity.

 Here are a few examples of short business names or acronyms – B&Q, WWF, IBM, Asda, Oxfam and GSK.
+Remember that the rules of trademarking for protection still apply.

 6. Be descriptive